BarclayII/hart-pytorch/README.md

 ### Result so far

-Seems that the training process is very unstable with RMSprop.
+Seems that the training process is very unstable even with SGD without momentum.
 It either got comparably good results very soon or got completely thrown off.

-Also when I say "good", I only got at most 45% IOU on KTH validation set.
+The best result on validation dataset differs when I evaluate on all complete sequences or all 30-frame sequences, which I got 45% and 65% respectively.
+The reason of the huge drop by complete sequences is that the bounding boxes are given by a detector, which is noisy and often fail horribly on the first frame.

 I indeed got 75% on training set though.
-I split the dataset into 1793, 300, 294 sequences for training, validation and test respectively.

 ### TODO